How Jackie Collins Taught Millennials Like Me About Sex

 I don’t know about you but I may never look at a Chupa Chups the same way again.

 Erotic confectionery notwithstanding, readers of any one of Jackie’s 32 New York Times bestselling novels might have expected her adolescent diaries to bear somewhat juicier fruit.
-Hanging instead over her palpable fondness for chasing boys is a naiveté – more Sandy than Rizzo, more Mills & Boon than Henry Miller – which is only exacerbated by her schoolgirl script, all curly-tailed Ys and painstakingly scrolled Ss, literally cut and pasted into new documentary Lady Boss: The Jackie Collins Story, airing on BBC2 tonight.
+Hanging instead over her palpable fondness for chasing boys is a naiveté – more Sandy than Rizzo, more Mills & Boon than Henry Miller – which is only exacerbated by her schoolgirl script, all curly-tailed Ys and painstakingly scrolled Ss, literally cut and pasted into new documentary Lady Boss: The Jackie Collins Story.

 A compelling mishmash of talking heads and material from Jackie’s private, very extensive archive – photographs, scrapbooks and grainy home videos jostle for attention with the aforementioned diary extracts – Lady Boss (directed by Laura Fairrie) traces the personal and professional history of a titan of romantic fiction and tireless champion of women.
 If Jackie Collins has never once elicited a beep on your cultural radar, the film is worth watching for the glimpses of off-duty Hollywood alone.
 Kicked out of school at 15, a lost year in LA with her elder sister, Joan, yields a stream of clickbait-style observations of the extracurricular activities of the rich and extremely famous: